MaciejGawel/strangler/strangle/service_registry.md

 # Deploy Service Registry

-A service registry is useful because it enables client-side load-balancing and decouples service providers from consumers without the need for DNS.
+A Service Registry is useful because it enables client-side load-balancing and decouples service providers from consumers without the need for DNS.

-In this exercise you will set up a [Netflix Eureka][1] service registry and then adjust Proxy Server to register itself with the registry and use it to resolve its own host.
-We will not update Monolith application configuration because it will be replaced in the following sections.
+In this exercise, you will set up a [Netflix Eureka][1] Service Registry and then adjust Proxy Server to register with the Registry and use it to resolve its own host.
+We will not update the Monolith application configuration because it will be replaced in the following sections.

 Eureka is a REST (Representational State Transfer) based service that is primarily used in the AWS cloud for locating services for the purpose of load